 As well as academic knowledge, we value and celebrate the characteristics of excellent learners.
 To achieve this we learn from the LORIC characters below whom we have discovered from our investment in PiXL (Partners in Excellence) .
 These skills are celebrated through our whole school reward system.
 LORIC stickers are awarded for each of the different skills and stickers placed on class charts.
 When children receive 10 stickers for one of the skills they are awarded with a button badge of that colour to wear.
 Each class teacher selects a child to be a LORIC champion each week, they are awarded with a lanyard to wear the following week and given a certificate to take home.
 The awards are presented in a whole school celebration assembly.

-To find out more about our curriculum please contact our office and ask to meet with a member of the Senior Leadership Team: Mrs Abby Symons, Mrs Ceri Stone, Mrs Abi Doe or Mrs Gemma Morris
+To find out more about our curriculum please contact our office and ask to meet with a member of the Senior Leadership Team: Mrs Abby Symons, Mrs Ceri Stone or Mrs Abi Doe

 Telephone: 01249 712294